rcj9719/ar-procedural-generation-unity-gpu/README.md

 ### Installation
 The App has not been released to the public on a mobile app store, but the code can be downloaded and built in Unity.
-Download and install the .APK file to your android device.
-AR experiences on Android devices are driven by ARCore, available on [ARCore supported devices](https://developers.google.com/ar/devices).
+Download and install the .APK file from this repository root to your android device.
+If it does not work, you may have to build and deploy from Unity.
+AR experiences on Android devices are driven by ARCore, available only on [ARCore supported devices](https://developers.google.com/ar/devices).
 Ensure that your development device is compatible with AR.
 Alternatively, you can use a correctly configured AR-compatible Android Emulator instance.

 ### Usage Instruction